-On May 7, 2012, Kulicke & Soffa Pte Ltd. ("Pte"), the Company's wholly owned subsidiary, entered into the ADL with Landlord.
-Pursuant to the ADL, the Landlord agreed to develop a building in Singapore as our corporate headquarters, manufacturing, technology, sales and service center (the "Building")..

-The lease has a ten year non-cancellable term (the "Initial Term") and contains options to renew for two further ten-year terms.
-The annual rent and service charge for the initial term range from approximately \$4 million to approximately \$5 million Singapore dollars.
-Pte has a right of first refusal for all space that becomes available in the Building and the Landlord has agreed to make available a certain amount of additional space for rental by Pte at Pte's option which may be exercised at certain points during the second half of the Initial Term.
-Subject to Pte renting a minimum amount of space for a certain period, Pte has partial surrender rights.
-In addition, Pte has termination rights after renting the premises for a certain period of time.
+On December 1, 2013, Kulicke & Soffa Pte Ltd. ("Pte"), the Company's wholly owned subsidiary, signed a lease with DBS Trustee Limited as trustee of Mapletree Industrial Trust (the "Landlord") to lease from the Landlord approximately 198,000 square feet, representing approximately 70% of a building in Singapore as our corporate headquarters, as well as a manufacturing, technology, sales and service center (the "Building").
+The lease has a 10 year non-cancellable term (the "Initial Term") and contains options to renew for 2 further 10 -year terms.
+The annual rent and service charge for the initial term range from \$4 million to \$5 million Singapore dollars.

-The Building was completed on December 1, 2013 and Pte signed a Lease Agreement with the Landlord to lease from the Landlord approximately 198,000 square feet, representing approximately 70% of the Building.
-In accordance with ASC No. 840, Leases ("ASC 840"), the Company was considered to be the owner of the Building during the construction phase due to its involvement in the asset construction.
-Following the completion of construction, we performed a sale-leaseback analysis pursuant to ASC 840-40 and determined that because of our continuing involvement, ASC 840-40 precluded us from derecognizing the asset and associated financing obligation.
-As such, we reclassified the asset from construction in progress to Property, Plant and Equipment and began to depreciate the building over its estimated useful life of twenty-five years.
-We concluded that the term of the financing obligation is ten years.
+Pursuant to ASC No. 840, Leases ("ASC 840"), we have classified the Building on our balance sheet as Property, Plant and Equipment, which we are depreciating over its estimated useful life of 25 years.
+We concluded that the term of the financing obligation is 10 years.
 This is equal to the non-cancellable term of our lease agreement with the Landlord.
-At the inception of the lease, the asset and financing obligation recorded on the balance sheet were each \$20.0 million, which was based on using an interest rate of 6.3% over the Initial Term.
+At the inception of the lease, the asset and financing obligation recorded on the balance sheet was \$20.0 million, which was based on an interest rate of 6.3% over the Initial Term.
 The financing obligation will be settled through a combination of periodic cash rental payments and the return of the leased property at the expiration of the lease.
-We do not report rent expense for the property which is deemed owned for accounting purposes.
+We do not report rent expense for the property, which is deemed owned for accounting purposes.
 Rather, rental payments required under the lease are considered debt service and applied to the deemed landlord financing obligation and interest expense.
 The Building and financing obligation are being amortized in a manner that will not generate a gain or loss upon lease termination.